-Unnikrishna Pillai, currently half-Full-Professor (half-time since 2010, Full-Professor since 1995) of Electrical Engineering at the Tandon School of Engineering, New York University, joined the Polytechnic Institute of New York (Brooklyn Poly) in 1985 as an Assistant professor.
+Unnikrishna Pillai, currently Full-Professor (half-time since 2010, Full-Professor since 1995) of Electrical Engineering at the Tandon School of Engineering, New York University, joined the Polytechnic Institute of New York (Brooklyn Poly) in 1985 as an Assistant professor.
 He graduated from the Moore School of Electrical Engineering, University of Pennsylvania with a PhD in Systems Engineering (1985), and prior to that from IIT, Kanpur, India with an MS in Electrical Engineering (1982).
 He has served as the Electrical Engineering department head for one year in the past (1998-1989) during the Polytechnic years.
-His research interests include system identification, radar signal processing, synthetic aperture radar (SAR) imaging and identifying moving targets from such radar images and from superfast hypersonic platforms, machine learning technuiques for signal detection and identification in congested and other environments.
-His other interests include autonomous navigation of ground and airborne moving vehicles as a swarm (driverless cars driving together, moving drones from 'here to there' etc.) and risk estimation for portfolios through cognitive methods where greed/risk are managed for reasonably moderate returns (profit) with long term goal in mind.
+His research interests include system identification, radar signal processing, synthetic aperture radar (SAR) imaging and identifying moving targets from such radar images and from superfast airborne platforms, machine learning technuiques for signal detection and identification in congested and other environments.
+His other interests include autonomous navigation of ground and airborne moving vehicles as a swarm (driverless cars driving together, moving drones from 'Here To There' etc.) and risk reduction for portfolios through cognitive methods where greed/risk are managed for moderate returns (profit) with long term goals in mind.

-Pillai considers it his great fortune to have had the opportunity to work with Prof. Dante C. Youla of Polytechnic, for over 30 years, an expert on a variety of areas spanning more or less the entire Electrical Engineering.
-Prof. Youla is a remarkable teacher, best mind and working with Prof. Youla has been the highlight of Pillai's technical career and a rewarding 'Zen-like' experience for him in many respects (real highlight of his life being Priya!).
+Pillai considers his greatest fortune to be to have had the opportunity to work with Prof. Dante C. Youla of Polytechnic, for over 30 years, an expert on a variety of areas spanning more or less all of Electrical Engineering.
+Prof. Youla is a remarkable teacher, best mind in any group and working with Prof. Youla has been the highlight of Pillai's technical career and a rewarding 'Zen-like' experience for him in many ways (real highlight of his life being Priya, his daughter!).

 He has coauthored five textbooks/monographs related to electrical engineering and four other e-books.
-For the classroom, he has produced over two hundred video lectures on YouTube on selected topics to complement his class room lectures so that students have access to key material and more examples.
+For the classroom, he has produced over two hundred and fifty video lectures on YouTube on selected topics to complement his 'so-so' class room lectures so that students have access to more material and examples.

-Unni has also published (Guest editor and producer) two translations of "Bhagavad Gita" in Malayalam into one book form with an introduction by him hoping to spread Bhagavan's (God's) words - atleast the interesting ones - among the moderately literate ...
-He has also sponsored and produced a music CD containing selected Indian mythology excerpts from classic Kathakali plays performed by some of his favorite artists from Kerala (southwest bottom corner of India).
+Unni has also published (Guest editor and producer) two translations of "Bhagavad Gita" into Malayalam in one book format with an introduction by him hoping to spread Bhagavan's (God's) words - atleast the interesting ones - among the moderately literate ...
+He has also sponsored and produced a music CD containing selected Indian mythology excerpts from classic Kathakali plays performed by some of his favorite artists from Kerala (southwest bottom corner of India), none of that music will make hardly any sense to an outsider.

 Signal Processing and Communications